jneilliii/OctoPrint-BedLevelVisualizer/wiki/gcode-examples.md

 G29 P3    ; infer the rest of the mesh values
 G29 P3    ; infer the rest of the mesh values again
-@BEDLEVELVISUALIZER	; tell the plugin to watch for reported mesh M420 S1 V ; enabled leveling and report the new mesh G29 S0    ; Save UBL mesh points to slot 0 (EEPROM).
+@BEDLEVELVISUALIZER	; tell the plugin to watch for reported mesh M420 S1 V1 ; enabled leveling and report the new mesh G29 S0    ; Save UBL mesh points to slot 0 (EEPROM).
 G29 F 10.0 ; Set Fade Height for correction at 10.0 mm.
 G29 A     ; Activate the UBL System.